tghack/ctf-task-templates/pages/learn_more.md

 hacking skills and the ability to hack in teams, are invited to join the Norwegian team for the European Cyber Security Challenge.

-## Nice Puzzles for Learning More Hacking
+## Nice puzzles for learning more hacking
 * [Overthewire](http://overthewire.org/wargames) is a very nice website for different puzzles.
 The category __bandit__ has terminal puzzles and __narnia__ contains exploit intro puzzles.